 Throughout your studies, you will create work incorporating a range of media and techniques that include use of typography, photography, and digital and drawn imagery.
 By senior year, your portfolio will reflect exploration of a wide range of projects.
 It will be your most important asset in finding work in the industry.

-Visit our Graphic Design Student Work Gallery to see a few examples of our students’ work.
+Visit our Visual Communication Design Student Work Gallery to see a few examples of our students’ work.

 Faculty who teach in the Visual Communication Design program are experts in their fields and passionate about teaching.
 You will also learn from world-renowned visiting designers known for their expertise in graphic, web and interactive design; branding; print publication; communication technology; and fine arts.